When looking for burial insurance with angina, it can be difficult to find the right carrier.

 Start of Coverage: Whenever possible, people should get a policy with an immediate death benefit.
 Make sure your agent has exhausted all possibilities before getting a plan with a waiting period.
 Seniors with angina may encounter a waiting period depending on their timeline of diagnosis and treatment.

-Captive: A captive agent sells products from one carrier only, limiting the scope of products an agent can sell.
+Captive: A captive agent only sells products from one carrier, limiting the scope of products an agent can sell.
 These policies commonly have strict underwriting requirements or have guaranteed acceptance.
 This really narrows the options available to the agent and, ultimately, the client.

 Independent: An independent agent can offer several products from multiple insurance companies.
 There is no limit to the number of carriers an independent agency can represent.